Bishop’s Stortford: Club Profile

 Players For Us... and Them

-Bishop's Stortford is a relatively short trip but not the most direct.
-From Stevenage, the best option is to head towards Ware on the A602 and join the northbound A10.
-After 5 miles, you will reach a roundabout on the outskirts of Standon; take the third exit for the A120.
+From Stevenage, the best option is to head towards Ware on the A602 and join the A10 north.
+After five miles, you will reach a roundabout on the outskirts of Standon; take the third exit for the A120.

-Continue along the A120 through the traffic lights at Little Hadham until you reach Bishop's Stortford.
+Go through the traffic lights at Little Hadham until you reach Bishop’s Stortford.
 Take the first exit at the roundabout on the outskirts of the town to stay on the A120.
-Continue over the next roundabout, before taking the third exit at the next for the A1250.
+Continue over the next roundabout too, before taking the third exit at the next for the A1250.

-After 0.4 miles and opposite the golf course, there will be a right turn into Woodside Road.
+After 0.4 miles and opposite a golf course, there will be a right turn into Woodside Road.
 Take this, and follow it around to the right after 0.1 miles for the stadium.

-The car park at Bishop's Stortford costs £1 to use, although you might find a free alternative in parking on Woodside Road.
-However, be aware for any restrictions.
+The car park at Bishop’s Stortford costs £2 to use – but it fills up fast on a matchday.
+You may find a free alternative in parking on Woodside Road itself.
+Be on the look out for any restrictions, however.

 Station: BISHOP’S STORTFORD